 Feather out Filled Areas With Fine-Grit Sandpaper

-- Prime areas that are filled with compound;
+- Prime areas that are filled with a compound;

-- Pro Tip: If you don't do this, the dull spot will show through the finish coat of paint.
+- Pro Tip: If you don't do this, the dull spot will show through the finished coat of paint.

 - Finish by wiping down the wood with a damp cloth if using water-based paint or a tack cloth if using oil-based paint.